Nephritis

 - Use sharp and clean marking equipment disinfected regularly, with a chlorhexidine-based disinfectant e.g. Hibitane.

-- Avoid wet conditions, overcrowding, prolonged holding and separation of lamb and ewe.
+- Avoid wet conditions, overcrowding, prolonged holding and unnecessary separation of lambs and ewes.

 - Choose a balanced ration introduced over 2 or more weeks.